nginx/unit-docs/source/unitctl.rst

 ++++++++++++++++++++++++++

-Unitctl can fetch the configuration from a running instance of Unit and load it in any number of preconfigured editors on your command line.
+Unitctl can fetch the configuration from a running instance of Unit and load it in any number of preconfigured editors on your command line using the **edit** command.

 Unitctl will try to use whatever editor is configured with the **EDITOR** environment variable, but will default to vim, emacs, nano, vi, or pico.